-Primary ELM filament structure in the National Spherical Torus Experiment
+Primary edge localized mode filament structure in the National Spherical Torus Experiment^{a)}

-R. J. Maqueda, R. Maingi, and the NSTX team

-Nova Photonics, Inc., Princeton, New Jersey 08540

-Oak Ridge National Laboratory, Oak Ridge, Tennessee 37830
+R. J. Maqueda, ^{1,b)} R. Maingi, 2 and NSTX team 1Nova Photonics, Inc., Princeton, New Jersey 08540, USA 2Oak Ridge National Laboratory, Oak Ridge, Tennessee 37830, USA

-Abstract
+(Received 12 December 2008; accepted 29 January 2009; published online 15 May 2009)

-Edge localized modes (ELMs) are routinely seen in the National Spherical Torus Experiment (NSTX) [M. Ono, et al., Nucl.
+Edge localized modes (ELMs) are routinely seen in the National Spherical Torus Experiment (NSTX) [M. Ono, Nucl.
 Fusion 40, 557 (2000)].
-These unstable modes give rise to plasma filaments that burst radially outward during the non-linear phase of the instability, moving across flux surfaces into the scrape-off layer.
+These unstable modes give rise to plasma filaments that burst radially outward during the nonlinear phase of the instability, moving across flux surfaces into the scrape-off layer.
 Fast-frame visible imaging is used in NSTX to study the evolution and characteristics of the post-ELM filaments.
-These edge filaments, which are well aligned with the local magnetic field, are seen to evolve from a perturbation of the edge that within 40-50 μs develops into the relatively high density/temperature primary filaments.
+These edge filaments, which are well aligned with the local magnetic field, are seen to evolve from a perturbation of the edge that within $40-50~\mu s$ develops into the relatively high density/temperature primary filaments.
 The distribution of primary filaments in toroidal angle is seen to agree with a random model with moderate average toroidal mode numbers.
-At the same time, gas puff imaging shows that the perturbation of the edge leading to the burst of the ELM into the scrape-off layer is characterized by a broadband increase in fluctuations at much smaller poloidal wavelengths ( $\lambda{pol} \sim 2$ -12 cm).
-These two measurements suggest that early development of turbulence may play a role in the development of primary ELM filamentation.
+At the same time, gas puff imaging shows that the perturbation of the edge leading to the burst of the ELM into the scrape-off layer is characterized by a broadband increase in fluctuations at much smaller poloidal wavelengths ($\lambda{pol} \sim 2-12~cm$).
+These two measurements suggest that early development of turbulence may play a role in the development of primary ELM filamentation. © 2009 American Institute of Physics.
+[DOI: 10.1063/1.3085798]

-I. Introduction
+I. INTRODUCTION

 Instabilities periodically develop near the edge of tokamak plasmas due to the large pressure gradients present during H-mode operation.
-These instabilities, generally known as Edge Localized Modes (ELM),2-3 result in sub-millisecond bursts of energy and particles that are lost from the closed field line region and, eventually, reach the plasma facing components (PFC) where they may affect the lifetime of the material walls.
+These instabilities, generally known as edge localized modes (ELMs), ^{2,3} result in submillisecond bursts of energy and particles that are lost from the closed field line region and, eventually, reach the plasma facing components (PFCs) where they may affect the lifetime of the material walls.
 Conversely, the technical limitations of the PFCs impose a limit on the power flux that can be tolerated in large devices like ITER.
-As an example, the current ITER design has adopted a 0.5 MJ/m limit for the maximum allowed energy load over any 250 $\mu$ s period to its PFCs in the divertor region.
-The actual energy (or power) loads present during ELMs depend on the detailed distribution, both in time and space, of these losses.
+As an example, the current ITER design has adopted a 0.5 MJ/m2 limit for the maximum allowed energy load over any 250 μ s period to its PFCs in the divertor region.4 The actual energy (or power) loads present during ELMs depend on the detailed distribution, both in time and space, of these losses.
 Although this energy load limit is a very stringent constraint on the size of the ELMs that can be allowed in ITER, the fine structure and dynamics of the energy (and particle) losses during ELMs in current experiments is not completely understood.

 Experiments in a large number of tokamak devices have observed that the ELM evolves into filaments that are aligned with the local magnetic field, are radially and poloidally localized, and propagate radially and toroidally in the scrape-off layer (see Refs.
-5 -10 and references within).
-Furthermore, it has been shown that these filaments can be separated into two groups: high density (temperature) primary filaments originating with the instability driving the ELM and lower density (temperature) secondary filaments born from an increased level of turbulence present near the edge soon after the ELM onset.11-12
+5-10, and references within).
+Furthermore, it has been shown that these filaments can be separated into two groups: high density and temperature primary filaments originating with the instability driving the ELM and lower density and temperature secondary filaments born from an increased level of turbulence present near the edge soon after the ELM onset.
+11,12